Skip to Content

 You can hike the Sawmill Hiking Trail to the small waterfall, Boykin Creek Waterfall.

-This small waterfall located inside the Boykin Springs Recreation Area is a great place to enjoy a relaxing day in the Texas countryside.
+This small waterfall inside the Boykin Springs Recreation Area is a great place to enjoy a relaxing day in the Texas countryside.

 The area also boasts a picnic shelter and some great campsites on Boykin Lake.